rancher/docs/content/rancher/v2.0-v2.4/en/helm-charts/creating-apps/_index.md

 # Chart Directory Structure

-The following table demonstrates the directory structure for a chart, which can be found in a chart directory: `charts/<APPLICATION>/<APP_VERSION>/`.
+The following table demonstrates the directory structure for a Rancher Chart.
+The "charts" directory is the top level directory under the repository base.
+Adding the repository to Rancher will expose all charts contained within it.
 This information is helpful when customizing charts for a custom catalog.
-Files denoted with **Rancher Specific** are specific to Rancher charts, but are optional for chart customization.
+The questions.yaml, README.md, and requirements.yml files are Rancher Specific are specific to Rancher charts, but are optional for chart customization.

 ```
-charts/<APPLICATION>/<APP_VERSION>/
-|--charts/           # Directory containing dependency charts.
-|--templates/        # Directory containing templates that, when combined with values.yml, generates Kubernetes YAML.
-|--app-readme.md     # Text displayed in the charts header within the Rancher UI.*
+<Repository-Base>/
+ │
+ ├── charts/
+ │   ├── <Application Name>/	  # This directory name will be surfaced in the Rancher UI as the chart name
+ │   │   ├── <App Version>/	  # Each directory at this level provides different app versions that will be selectable within the chart in the Rancher UI
-|--Chart.yml         # Required Helm chart information file.
+ │   │   │   ├── Chart.yaml	  # Required Helm chart information file.
-|--questions.yml     # Form questions displayed within the Rancher UI.
+ │   │   │   ├── questions.yaml	  # Form questions displayed within the Rancher UI.
 Questions display in Configuration Options.*
-|--README.md         # Optional: Helm Readme file displayed within Rancher UI.
+ │   │   │   ├── README.md         # Optional: Helm Readme file displayed within Rancher UI.
 This text displays in Detailed Descriptions.
-|--requirements.yml  # Optional: YAML file listing dependencies for the chart.
+ │   │   │   ├── requirements.yml  # Optional: YAML file listing dependencies for the chart.
-|--values.yml        # Default configuration values for the chart.
+ │   │   │   ├── values.yml        # Default configuration values for the chart.
+ │   │   │   ├── templates/        # Directory containing templates that, when combined with values.yml, generates Kubernetes YAML.
 ```

 # Additional Files for Rancher Charts